substack/page-bus/readme.markdown

 All other pages on the same domain in the same browser will be able to open the event emitter.

+# special events

+## bus.on('_connect', function (blobUrl) {})

+When the connection is established, this event fires with the underlying blob url to the shared worker code.

 # install

 With [npm](https://npmjs.org) do: